treydock/job-pod-reaper/README.md

 Kubernetes service that can reap pods that have run past their lifetime, or pods that have been evicted.

+This reaping is intended to be run against pods that act like short lived jobs.
+Additional resources with the same `job` label as the expired pod will also be reaped.

+Current list of resources that can be reaped:

+* Pod
+* Service
+* ConfigMap
+* Secret

 ## Configuration

 To give a lifetime to your pods, add the following annotation: